Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

-Through 9/30, save up to $3,398 per couple with FREE airfare on select departures.
+By 12/4, save up to $6,596 per couple on FREE economy air & FREE extension on select dates.

 Prepare to embark on a luxury cruise fit for a pharaoh.
 We’ve designed this comprehensive Egypt tour with your ultimate comfort in mind, featuring Cairo’s Nile Ritz-Carlton and JW Marriott, Alexandria’s Four Seasons, and Vantage’s own all-suite, 5-star Nile cruise ship, the m/s Nebu.
 It’s the most extravagant way to explore the treasures of Egypt!

 Over 15 days, you’ll unlock Egypt’s great mysteries.
 In Cairo, marvel at the soaring Pyramids and the astonishing collection at the new Grand Egyptian Museum.
 And find the perfect carpet, brass pot, or mother-of-pearl piece among the exhilarating maze of stalls at the Khan el-Khalili market.
 Your seven-night luxury cruise brings you into the heart of Egypt: the lush Nile Valley, where sprawling temples were built to worship an array of ancient gods and elaborate tombs carved into mountainsides reveal the secrets of pharaohs.
 At every turn, the Nile’s treasures will enthrall you.
 But nothing can prepare you for your included visit to the colossal twin temples at Abu Simbel, the towering monument that Ramses II had built for himself.
 Delve into another side of Egypt as your journey continues in Alexandria, the Mediterranean-flavored city that served as a cultural capital of the ancient world, second only to Rome.